Skip to main content

 Blood cell counts

-The complete blood count (CBC) is a test that measures the levels of red blood cells, white blood cells, and platelets in the blood.
-If too many myeloma cells are in the bone marrow (where new blood cells are made), some of these blood cell levels can be low.
+The complete blood count (CBC) is a test that measures the levels of red blood cells, white blood cells, and platelets in your blood.
+If too many myeloma cells are in your bone marrow (where new blood cells are made), some of these blood cell levels can be low.
 The most common finding is a low red blood cell count (anemia).

 Blood chemistry and protein tests

-Levels of blood urea nitrogen (BUN), creatinine, albumin, calcium, and other electrolytes will be checked.
+Your levels of blood urea nitrogen (BUN), creatinine, albumin, calcium, and other electrolytes will also be checked.

 • BUN and creatinine levels show how well your kidneys are working.
 The kidneys are often affected in people with myeloma.